Ehud Ben Zvi

 Ehud Ben Zvi is an Argentina-born Canadian historian of ancient Israel focusing on the Achaemenid period and a scholar of the Hebrew Bible with a focus on Social Memory.
 He is Professor Emeritus in the Department of History, Classics and Religion at the University of Alberta, where he worked for the span of his entire academic career.

 Education

-Ehud Ben Zvi was born in Carlos Casares, Province of Buenos Aires, Argentina.
+Ehud Ben Zvi was born in Argentina.
 He moved to Israel and graduated from the Hebrew University in Jerusalem with a BSc, the Open University of Israel with a BA, and Tel Aviv University, MA before obtaining his PhD from Emory University under Gene Tucker.

 Academic scholarship

 Ben Zvi's is the author of Social Memory among the Literati of Yehud (BZAW, 509; Berlin: de Gruyter 2019), History, Literature and Theology in the Book of Chronicles (London: Equinox, 2006), Hosea, (FOTL 21A, part 1; Grand Rapids, MI: Eerdmans, 2005), Signs of Jonah: Reading and Rereading in Ancient Yehud (JSOTSupS 367; Sheffield: Sheffield Academic Press/Continuum, 2003),Micah, (FOTL 21b; Grand Rapids, MI: Eerdmans, 2000), A Historical-Critical Study of The Book of Obadiah, (BZAW 242; Berlin/New York: deGruyter, 1996), and "A Historical-Critical Study of The Book of Zephaniah", (BZAW 198; Berlin/New York: deGruyter, 1991.
 He co-authored with Jim D. Nogalski "Two Sides of a Coin: Juxtaposing Views on Interpreting the Book of the Twelve/the Twelve Prophetic Books" (Analecta Gorgiana, 201; Piscataway, NJ: Gorgias Press, 2009), and with two of his former students (Maxine Hancock and Richard Beinert) "Readings in Biblical Hebrew.
 An Intermediate Textbook", (New Haven: Yale University Press, 1993).